Lindisfarne Gospels: Campaign to relocate

 A campaign exists to have the gospels housed in the North East of England.
 Supporters include the Bishop of Durham, Viz creator Simon Donald, and the Northumbrian Association.
 The move is vigorously opposed by the British Library.
 Several possible locations have been mooted, including Durham Cathedral, Lindisfarne itself or one of the museums in Newcastle upon Tyne or Sunderland.
 In 1971 professor Suzanne Kaufman of Rockford, Illinois, presented a facsimile copy of the Gospels to the clergy of the Island.

 Exhibitions in the north of England

-Between September and 3 December 2022 the manuscript was being exhibited in the Laing Art Gallery in Newcastle upon Tyne.
+Between September and 3 December 2022 the manuscript was exhibited in the Laing Art Gallery in Newcastle upon Tyne.

 From July to September 2013 the Lindisfarne Gospels were displayed in Palace Green Library, Durham.
 Nearly 100,000 visitors saw the exhibition.
 The manuscript exhibition also included items from the Staffordshire Hoard, the Yates Thompson 26 Life of Cuthbert, and the gold Taplow belt buckle.
 Also included was the closely related St Cuthbert Gospel, which was bought by the British Library in 2012.
 This returned to Durham in 2014 (1 March to 31 December) for an exhibition of bookbindings at the library.
 Alongside the Lindisfarne Gospels Exhibition was a festival of more than 500 events, exhibitions and performances across the North East and Cumbria.